shahd-tarek/NotesApp/README.md

 # notes_app

 Flutter Notes App to add, organize, and search your notes with a clean UI, and offline-first experience.
-Create color-coded notes, pin favorites, and stay productive on the go.
+Create color-coded notes, and stay productive on the go.

 ## Getting Started